nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 The save file can be edited and modified, however, if certain field is changed in a manner that may cause the application to fail when running at a later stage, the storage will discard all the data in the EventList and provide the user with an empty Event List.
+One such example would be the deletion of a certain field's key.

+In the case of multiple where there are duplicate names within a JSON object, lexically preceding values for the same key shall be overwritten, and the last value for the key will be taken as the accurate value.

 <br>